wrk-flow/php-get-typed-value/docs/content/en/index.md

 > Throws always `NotAnArrayException` exception if value exists but is not an array.

-Get always an array event if provided data is missing or if null.
+Get always an array even if provided data is missing or if null.

 ```php
 $value = $data->getArray('key');